zumasys/docs/site/jbase/howto/create-terminal-definitions-for-jbase/terminfo-usage/README.md

 <PageHeader />

 This page is intended to help you find out what definitions in the terminfo database are used by jBASE.
-Using this knowledge you can create a new terminfo definition for a terminal not supported by your Unix platform, or upgrade the terminfo definition if it is lacking in some areas.
+Using this knowledge you can create a new terminfo definition for a terminal not supported by your UNIX platform, or upgrade the terminfo definition if it is lacking in some areas.
 First though, a short description of some of the terminology we will use.

 ## Variable name